Tuesday, April 28, 2009

 I am awake.

-Meredith Sugarman was raised in a small town in north Louisiana.
+Meredith S. was raised in a small town in north Louisiana.
 It wasn't until she moved to New Orleans when she was 18 that she found a city to call home.
 After her mother disappeared due to a drug addiction, Meredith moved to New York four years ago in search of a new home.
 She now resides in Brooklyn with her pug, Piggy.

 See a tattoo inspired by her mother over on Tattoosday here.